LT Robert A. Perchard Memorial Trophy

 criteria in keeping with the intent of the award.

 3 July 1964

 Five coast guardsmen were killed when their Grumman HU-16E Albatross, CG Number 7233, crashed on a mountainside near Ketchikan while searching for a grounded fishing vessel.
-The plane was searching for the fishing vessel Jean, which had grounded on Nunez Rocks and sank.
+The plane was searching for the fishing vessel Jean, which had grounded on Nunez Rocks and sunk.
 The aircraft was returning to the Coast Guard Air Station on Annette Island when it apparently crashed on Dall Head on Gravina Island, only three miles from the Air Station.
 The pilot had radioed for landing instructions just prior to the crash.